jacktwilliams/flex-mouse-grid-plus/README.md

    along with the community repository, but is compatible with any repository that provides the letters a-z using the `<user.letters>` capture and numbers using the `<numbers>` capture.
-3. Install the python dependencies.
-Assuming the default install location on a Mac, run these commands:
+3. Install the python dependencies with the below instructions.

+- On Mac, run these commands in a terminal:

 ```
 ~/.talon/bin/pip install opencv-python-headless
 ~/.talon/bin/pip install numpy
 ```

-On Windows, in a Powershell run the following commands:
+- On Windows, run the following commands in a Powershell.
+Note: on Windows the bin folder is a shortcut file that cannot be simply navigated to.

 ```
 cd (New-Object -ComObject WScript.Shell).CreateShortcut("$env:USERPROFILE/AppData/Roaming/talon/bin.lnk").TargetPath
 ./pip.bat install opencv-python-headless
 ./pip.bat install numpy
 ```
-(on Windows the bin folder is a shortcut file that cannot be as simply navigated to)

-4. Clone this repository into your Talon user directory (on MacOS, `~/.talon/user`).
+4. Clone this repository into your Talon user directory (on MacOS, located at `~/.talon/user`).
 5. Restart Talon, can't hurt.
 6. Try the voice command `flex grid`!